census-instrumentation/opencensus-website/content/quickstart/nodejs/tracing.md

 Let's record the length of each requested string so that it is available to view when we are looking at our traces.
 We can do this by modifying our `readLine` function.

-{{% notice warning %}}
-While the latest version of the [Stackdriver exporter on the Github repository](https://github.com/census-instrumentation/opencensus-node/tree/master/packages/opencensus-exporter-stackdriver) exports attributes, the version found on `npm` as of the time of writing **does not**.
-This will be resolved soon.
-In the meantime, you can clone [opencensus-node](https://github.com/census-instrumentation/opencensus-node).
-{{% /notice %}}

 {{% tabs Snippet All %}}
 ```js
 function readLine(input) {